SaswatRath/HandWrittenDigitRecognizer/README.md

 # HandWrittenDigitRecognizer
-A GUI-based Handwritten Digit Recognizer that predicts digits (0-9) drawn on a canvas using a CNN trained on the MNIST dataset.
-Built with TensorFlow and Tkinter, it loads a pre-trained model (`digit_recognizer_model.h5`) if available or trains a new one.
-Features include digit recognition, an interactive canvas, and model persistence.
+This project is a handwritten digit recognition application that uses a convolutional neural network (CNN) to classify handwritten digits.
+It includes a drawing interface where users can draw a digit, and the model predicts the corresponding number with a confidence score.

+## Features
+Handwritten Digit Recognition: Recognizes handwritten digits (0-9) using the MNIST dataset.

+Interactive Drawing Interface: A user-friendly interface built using Tkinter where users can draw digits.

+Model Training and Loading: Automatically trains a new model if no saved model is found or loads an existing model.

+Data Preprocessing: Scales and reshapes the MNIST dataset for training and prediction.

+## Tech Stack
+Python: Core programming language.

+TensorFlow: For building and training the CNN model.

+Tkinter: For the graphical user interface.

+PIL (Pillow): For image processing and resizing.

+NumPy: For numerical computations and data manipulation.